 God bless, Mike

 p.s.
-I would greatly appreciate it if you would pray for this Bible Blog ministry today!
-Please also consider partnering with us by financially supporting this ministry.
+I would greatly appreciate it if you would pray for this Bible Blog ministry today and also consider financially supporting this ministry.
 Thank you!

-Bible.org's commentary on today's readings in Second Corinthians titled "Choosing Sides" is at this link.
+Bible.org's commentary on today's readings in Matthew chapter 9 titled "The Authority to Forgive Sins" is at this link.

 God bless, Mike

 p.s.
-I would greatly appreciate it if you would pray for this Bible Blog ministry today!
-Please also consider partnering with us by financially supporting this ministry.
+I would greatly appreciate it if you would pray for this Bible Blog ministry today and also consider financially supporting this ministry.
 Thank you!